skrub-data/skrub/README.rst

-**skrub** (formerly *dirty_cat*) is a Python library that facilitates prepping your tables for machine learning.
+**skrub** (formerly *dirty_cat*) is a Python library that facilitates doing machine learning with dataframes.

 If you like the package, spread the word and ⭐ this repository!
 You can also join the `discord server <https://discord.gg/ABaPnm7fDC>`_.